Why Bankruptcy Records Matter

 - Dating: Is the guy lying about his wealth?
 Will money management be a problem for him?

-- Hiring For $ Sensitive Positions (if they can’t handle their $, why let them blow yours)
+- Hiring For $ Sensitive Positions (if they can’t manage their $, why let them manage yours)

 - Hiring Home Builders (what if they squander all the money and stop in the middle of the project)